-Gluten is a protein complex that is present in wheat, spelt, kamut, triticale, rye and barley.
-In Latin, the word gluten means “glue”.
-Gluten acts as a binder in baked goods, preventing the final product from falling part.
-Flours containing gluten also provide a light, elastic and springy texture to breads, which is very popular with consumers.
-Some people are intolerant to gluten, though.
-This intolerance can produce some very unpleasant and even dangerous effects in the body.
+Gluten is a protein complex in wheat, spelt, kamut, triticale, rye, and barley.
+Flours containing the complex provide a light and springy texture to breads, which is very popular with consumers.
+Some people are intolerant to gluten, however.
+This intolerance can produce some unpleasant and even dangerous effects in the body.
 Fortunately, many gluten-free flours are available today as well as substances that at least partially replace gluten's properties.
 I make and eat some baked goods that lack the complex.
 I've included one of my recipes for gluten-free muffins in this article.

 One of the most serious results of gluten intolerance is celiac disease, which is an autoimmune disorder.
-In people with celiac disease, components of gluten cause the body’s immune system to damage and destroy the intestinal villi.
-These are tiny projections on the inner wall of the small intestine that absorb digested food.
+In people with this disease, components of gluten cause the body’s immune system to damage the intestinal villi.
+The villi are tiny projections on the lining of the small intestine that absorb digested food.
 People with celiac disease must completely avoid gluten in their diet, thereby allowing the villi to regrow.
-Continued ingestion of gluten increases the risk of other diseases, some of which are serious.
+Continued ingestion of the complex increases the risk of other diseases, some of which are serious.

-The incidence of gluten intolerance is increasing in many countries.
-This increase may be due to better methods of diagnosis or to the increasing amount of gluten in the average person’s diet.
-Gluten is found in most baked foods and is frequently used as a food or cosmetic additive.
-Someone with gluten intolerance can still follow a healthy and delicious diet, but they need to be very careful when choosing their foods and drinks as well as their medicines, toothpastes and cosmetics.
+Gluten is found in most store-bought baked goods, though the number of products without the substance is increasing where I live.
+Gluten is frequently used as a food or cosmetic additive.
+Someone who is intolerant to the substance can still follow a healthy and delicious diet.
+They need to be very careful when choosing their foods and drinks as well as their medicines, toothpastes, and cosmetics, though.

 Is a Gluten-Free Diet Necessary?

-More and more people are turning to a gluten-free diet appears to be increasing in popularity.
-Most nutritionists seem to regard this increase as a fad, but a few suspect that gluten—or at least the relatively large amount of gluten found in some of today's grains or in some people's diet—may be responsible for more health problems than we realize.
-In the case of celiac disease and some other health problems, gluten has been medically acknowledged as a problem and must be avoided.
-In other people, the avoidance of gluten is controversial.
+The gluten-free diet appears to be increasing in popularity.
+Most nutritionists seem to regard this increase as a fad, but a few suspect that gluten—or at least the relatively large amount of the substance found in some of today's grains or in some people's diet—may be responsible for more health problems than we realize.
+In the case of celiac disease and some other health problems diagnosed by a doctor, gluten has been medically acknowledged as a problem and must be avoided.
+In other people, the avoidance of the substance is controversial.

-Some people decide to avoid gluten without a diagnosis of gluten intolerance and experience renewed health, which Is a great reason for avoiding the substance!
+Some people decide to avoid gluten without a diagnosis of intolerance and experience renewed health, which is a great reason for avoiding the substance.
 The grains that contain gluten are otherwise healthy and nutritious, however, so it's a shame to avoid them unnecessarily.
 A person may find that they can tolerate one of the gluten-containing grains and not another.
 Wheat may be troublesome while rye may not be, for example.

-If you buy a flour from a manufacturer that also makes products that contain gluten, check that the flour is made in a separate facility to avoid gluten contamination.
+If you buy a flour from a manufacturer that also makes products that contain gluten, check that the flour is made in a separate facility to avoid contamination by the substance.
 When you buy gluten-free flours in stores, make sure that they are packaged instead of being located in bins, where the scoop may have been in contact with a grain that contains gluten.

 Almond flour or meal and other nut and seed meals can be added to a flour mix to add nutrition and taste.
-Bean and pea flours, such as garbanzo, fava bean and chickpea flours, are becoming popular.
+Bean and pea flours, such as garbanzo, fava bean, and chickpea flours, are becoming popular.
 Potato flour and arrowroot are sometimes used in gluten-free recipes, too.
 They help to produce a light texture.

-If you have celiac disease, even when you're using a flour made from a grain that doesn't contain gluten you should make sure that the flour is certified to be free of gluten by an independent laboratory.
-Grains can be contaminated with other grains in the field, during storage or during processing.
+If you have celiac disease, even when you're using a flour made from a grain that doesn't contain gluten, you should make sure that the flour is certified to be free of the substance by an independent laboratory.
+Grains can be contaminated with other grains in the field, during storage, or during processing.

 In gluten-free baking, xanthan gum or guar gum is often added to the flour mix to act as a binder.
-These work well, but some people experience digestive problems when they eat xanthan gum, and guar gum acts as a laxative when eaten in large quantities.
+These work well, but some people experience digestive problems when they eat xanthan gum.
+Guar gum acts as a laxative when eaten in large quantities.
 Eggs will also bind ingredients together in a muffin recipe.
 This is my solution in the recipe below.

 Gluten-Free Pumpkin Muffins